MickWest/sitrec/README.md

 Note sitrec-cache and sitrec-upload must have write permission.

+## Download the videos

+The private video folder contains videos taken by individuals and posted on the internet.
+I use them in Sitrec under fair-use, non-commercial, educational.
+But they are not not included here.
+Ask me if you really need one.
+The public folder videos contain videos that are government produced, are by me, or are otherwise free of restrictions.
+They can be found here: https://www.dropbox.com/scl/fo/biko4zk689lgh5m5ojgzw/h?rlkey=stuaqfig0f369jzujgizsicyn&dl=0

 ## Create/Edit the config files
  You will need to edit config.js and config-install.js to